tinko26/ao/docs/modules/alarm-queue-5.md

 title: "ao_alarm_queue_5.h"
 ---

-# ao_alarm_queue_5.h
+# Overview

-This module implements the [alarm queue](../alarm-queue.md) using a [red-black tree](../red-black-trees.md).
+The `ao_alarm_queue_5` module implements the [alarm queue](../alarm-queue.md) using a [red-black tree](../red-black-trees.md).
 Therefore, the alarm queue can contain an unlimited number of alarms.
 The following table exhibits the time complexities of the individual operations.

 | Operation | |
 |-----------|-|